How To Organise Your Day In Ten Minutes

 The final step to organising your day is to add your tasks to your calendar.
 I love this part because it means I can schedule my time and see clearly how my day looks.
 Before adding your tasks from your list to your calendar, it can sometimes be a good idea to first add in your other commitments, such as work, exercise, downtime and seeing friends and family.
 Doing this first means you won’t pack too much work into your day giving you a good work-life balance.
 This is especially helpful if you work different hours during the week.

 Tip 1: Schedule for interruptions

 Get interruptions out of the picture by setting scheduling them into your plan.
 Expect that not everything will go as planned and add a little bit of extra time to your tasks.
 By doing this you will only be able to organise your day successfully and you may even have time left at the end of the day.

 When are you the most productive?
 Is it during the morning or do you work best after lunch or maybe in the evening?
 Knowing when you’re the most productive will help you organise your day and schedule your tasks at the best time.

 Tip 3: Remove distractions

 To stay organised you may need to remove distractions.
-I have a brilliant little app on my phone called Forest, on the app you can set a timer of how long you want to be distraction free for.
+I have a brilliant little app on my phone called Forest, on the app you can set a timer for how long you want to be distraction-free for.
 During this time a seed is planted which eventually grows into a tree, if you look at your phone during the set time, then the tree dies!
 It’s a good way to stay focused and keep you away from your phone.

 Tip 4: Tune out new ideas